Kiki Passo Reveals Her Insane Curves While Wearing A Racy Red Bikini On Instagram

 “Gorgeous babe,” a fourth comment read.

-The model is no stranger to showing off her hot bod in racy ensembles.
-She’s often seen rocking tiny bathing suits, sexy lingerie, and plunging tops.

-As previously reported by The Inquisitr, Kiki recently piqued the attention of her followers when she posed in a plunging white bathing suit with laced-up sides.
+Kiki is no stranger to showing off her hot body in racy ensembles.
+She’s often seen rocking bathing suits, lingerie, and plunging tops.
+As previously reported by The Inquisitr, she recently piqued the attention of her followers when she posed in a plunging white bathing suit with lace-up sides.
 That upload also proved to be a popular one.
 To date, the post earned more than 78,000 likes and over 1,200 comments.